aws-samples/cdk-eks-blueprints-patterns/docs/patterns/multi-account-monitoring.md

 npx cdk multi-account-central-pipeline
 ```

 10. Now you can go to [AWS CodePipeline console](https://eu-west-1.console.aws.amazon.com/codesuite/codepipeline/pipelines), and see how it was automatically created to deploy multiple Amazon EKS clusters to different environments.
-Your pipeline will fail on the first run, it's because that the AWS CodeBuild step needs elevated permissions at build time.
-This is described in the official [docs](https://aws-quickstart.github.io/cdk-eks-blueprints/pipelines/#troubleshooting).
-To reolve this, locate `AccessDeniedException` in the CodeBuild build logs, and attach the following inline policy to it:

-    ```json
-    {
-        "Version": "2012-10-17",
-        "Statement": [
-            {
-                "Sid": "VisualEditor0",
-                "Effect": "Allow",
-                "Action": [
-                    "sts:AssumeRole",
-                    "secretsmanager:GetSecretValue",
-                    "secretsmanager:DescribeSecret",
-                    "cloudformation:*"
-                ],
-                "Resource": "*"
-            }
-        ]
-    }
-    ```

 11. The deployment automation will create `ampPrometheusDataSourceRole` with permissions to retrieve metrics from AMP in Prod 1 Account, `cloudwatchDataSourceRole` with permissions to retrieve metrics from CloudWatch in Prod 2 Account and `amgWorkspaceIamRole` in monitoring account to assume roles in Prod 1 and Prod 2 account for retrieving and visualizing metrics in Grafana.